 Why is a Gantt chart important?

-Another benefit of Gantt charts is that having all the planning and tracking visualized, it makes it easier to report on the project’s progress to stakeholders and customers.
-It can also help evaluate how much the project will cost, which is probably one of the most important things everyone wants to know.
+Another benefit of using a Gantt chart is that you can have all your project planning and tracking visualized.
+This can make it easier to report progress to stakeholders and customers.
+It can also help evaluate how much the project will cost, which is an important piece of information that many people may want to know.

 Online Gantt chart software vs desktop

-To appease project management needs, Gantt chart tools became available in desktop format and online software.
-Desktop Gantt charts are ideal for simpler projects and require a license per user.
-This can be costly if a project requires multiple user access to the schedule, hence why online Gantt chart software is recommended for more complex and collaborative projects.
+Desktop Gantt charts are ideal for simpler projects.
+That’s because they often require a license per user, which can get costly if a project requires multiple user access.
+This is why online Gantt chart software is recommended for more complex and collaborative projects.

 Online Gantt charts are designed to save you time and resources compared to their desktop counterparts.
-The ability to share content, and invite multiple users, makes it a preferred choice for project managers taking larger projects on board, as the convenience and accessibility allows for higher productivity and efficiency.
+The ability to share content and invite multiple users makes it a preferred choice for project managers taking larger projects on board.
+The convenience and accessibility allows for better productivity and efficiency.

-Your project does not have to be as big as the Hoover Dam for a Gantt chart to be applicable.
-It is an online task management solution that tracks the details and progress of a project in one space, making it ideal for just about any team project.
+Gantt charts are suitable for any sized projects.
+Your project doesn’t have to be as big as the Hoover Dam for it to be applicable.
+They are an online task management solution that tracks the details and progress of a project in one space, which is why it’s ideal for almost any team project.

 Milestones represent the vital moments in a project, such as kick-off, deadlines, and reviews, that indicate how it’s moving along.
+They are fixed dates that cannot be changed without prior negotiation and authorization from the project manager.
 They are characterized by an eye-catching symbol and give you an overview of the important dates to keep in mind.

-Having a drag and drop feature will allow you to directly update your tasks, and create links between them.
-The interactive function allows you to make several changes in one place, or just a single task at a time.
+Having a drag and drop feature will allow you to directly update your tasks and create links between them.
+The interactive function allows you to either make several changes in one place or just a single task at a time.

-Task dependencies manage the links between your activities, setting them up in sequential order.
-Your project may require certain tasks to only be started when one has been completed, and this feature ensures so.
-For example, only after you’ve built your spaceship can you establish a Mars colony.
+Task dependencies manage the relationships between your activities and sets them up in sequential order.
+Your project, for instance, may require certain tasks to only be started when one has been completed and this feature ensures every task is scheduled for the process to run smoothly.

 Online Gantt charts enable easy collaboration between you and your team members.
 Instead of having to save and send files as you would with a desktop Gantt chart, online software eases the process, allowing your team access to view and make changes to the project schedule.